aktrikx/DSprojects/README.md

 # DSprojects
-These are unedited form of the collab/jupyter notebooks in python which I developed while participating in the competition or Hackathons or for official purposes or for practice
+These are unedited form of the collab/jupyter notebooks in python which I developed while participating in the competition or Hackathons or for official purposes or for practice.